 A Tribute to Dr. Katharina Dalton

-PMS jokes abound in today's society, even though they're not really funny.
-It's very likely that most of us toss around the acronym of PMS (for premenstrual syndrome) without giving a thought as to where or how it originated.
+Even though they’re not really funny, PMS jokes abound in today’s society.
+It’s very likely that most of us toss around the acronym of PMS (for premenstrual syndrome) without giving a thought as to where or how it originated.

 Dr. Katharina Dalton made a huge contribution to our understanding of hormone disturbances, and she is also the one who named the syndrome PMS.
 She identified and successfully treated many problems that were uniquely female.
 As we explore the mysteries and benefits of hormone therapies today, we are standing on the shoulders of her achievements, which include a tremendous amount of observation and study.